-In certain conditions, you are entitled to be referred from the public healthcare to the private healthcare.
+In certain conditions, you are entitled to be referred from the public healthcare system to the private healthcare system.

-When can you be referred from the public healthcare to private healthcare?
+What is required to be referred from the public healthcare system to private healthcare?

-If your GP has referred you to a public hospital for a specialist assessment or further examinations, you can choose to be seen at Aleris Hospital if:
+If your GP has referred you to a public hospital for a specialist assessment or further examinations, you have the right to choose Aleris Hospitaler if:

-- You have been waiting more than one month for an examination
+- You have been waiting for more than one month for an examination

-- You have been waiting more than one month for a treatment
+- You have been waiting for more than two months for a treatment

 - The date of a planned surgery has been changed

-Aleris hospital has reached an agreement with the region about the treatment/examinations you are entitled to have.
+Aleris Hospitaler has come to an agreement with the Region about the treatment/examinations you are entitled to get.

-How to proceed as a patient from the public healthcare
+How to proceed as a patient in the public healthcare system

-To use your rights, you need to follow the following steps:
+To make use of your rights, you need to take the following steps:

-- Contact the department where you have been referred to at your local hospital (or to the patient office in the region) and ask them to refer you to Aleris Hospital.
+- Contact the department at the local hospital where you have been referred to (or to the patient office in the region) and ask them to make a referral to Aleris Hospitaler.

-- The referring hospital will then send us a referral letter with the relevant records (blood results, X-ray, scan images…)
+- The local hospital will then send us a referral letter with the relevant records (blood results, X-ray, scan images, etc.)

-- We will then contact you for a consultation with a doctor and possible treatment and investigations depending on the issue.
+- We will then contact you for a consultation with a doctor, and possible treatment and examination depending on the issue.

-- If it turns out that you need more investigations than initially expected, Aleris Hospitals will need to obtain a payment approval.
-Therefore, in certain cases, you will need to wait for an approval before we can continue to do the investigations.
+- If it turns out that you need more examinations than initially expected, Aleris Hospitaler will need to obtain a payment approval.
+Therefore, in certain cases, you will need to wait for an approval before we can continue to do the examinations.

 Click here to find contact information